Aindrita Ray

-Aindrita Ray (born 3 March 1985) is an Indian actress, primarily appearing in Kannada films.
-She made her acting debut in 2007, starring in Meravanige and went on to appear in several commercially successful films, establishing herself as a leading contemporary actress of Kannada cinema.
-She is perhaps well known for her critically acclaimed performance as Devika, a mentally challenged girl, in Manasaare.
+Aindrita Ray (born 19 April) is an Indian actress who primarily works in Kannada films.
+She has also appeared in Bengali and Hindi films.
+Ray is a recipient of two South Indian International Movie Awards, along with nominations for five Filmfare Awards South.

+Ray made her acting debut in 2007, with Meravanige.
+She had her breakthrough with Manasaare (2010), for which she received the Filmfare Award for Best Actress – Kannada nomination.
+Ray received two more Filmfare Best Actress nomination for her performance in Veera Parampare (2010) and Bhajarangi (2013).
+For the last of these, she won the SIIMA Award for Best Actress – Kannada.
+Her other successful films are Paramathma (2011), Mungaru Male 2 (2016), Chowka (2017), Premam Poojyam (2021), Kshamisi Nimma Khaatheyalli Hanavilla (2022) and Thimayya & Thimayya (2022).

 Early life and background

-Aindrita Ray was born as the youngest daughter into a Bengali family in Udaipur, Rajasthan, where she spent her childhood, before moving to Mumbai.
+Ray was born on 19 April as the youngest daughter into a Bengali family in Udaipur, Rajasthan, where she spent her childhood, before moving to Mumbai.
 With her father, A. K. Ray, being a prosthodontist in the Indian Air Force, she along with her family moved from one place to another, finally settling in Bangalore.

-Ray studied at Baldwin Girls High School, Bangalore.
-Later, she joined M. R. Ambedkar Dental College, Bangalore to pursue a bachelor's degree in dental science.
-While studying, she did part-time modelling, appearing in television advertisements, which paved way for her entry into the film industry.
+Ray studied at Baldwin Girls' High School, Bangalore.
+Later, she joined MR Ambedkar Dental College, Bangalore to pursue a bachelor's degree in dental science.
+While studying, she did parttime modelling, appearing in television advertisements, which paved way for her entry into the film industry.
 She started acting in Kannada movies, and once in a while appearing in Amateur/Short films.